-If we use a dealer in the sale of the securities in respect of which this prospectus is delivered, we will sell those securities to the dealer, as principal.
-The dealer may then resell those securities to the public at varying prices to be determined by the dealer at the time of resale.
+If we use a dealer in the sale of the common units in respect of which this prospectus is delivered, we will sell those common units to the dealer, as principal.
+The dealer may then resell those common units to the public at varying prices to be determined by the dealer at the time of resale.